 - Once you feel that your items are clean, pour out the soapy water and repeat step 1 and 2, this time without adding the mild detergent.
 If your garment has a silicone band, additional cleaning may be necessary from time to time to remove the build up from it. (*We will discuss this below in greater detail).

 - Being careful not to wring out your garments take a bath towel and lay on a flat surface.
 Place the stocking on the towel and begin to roll the towel with the garment inside in a snug fashion and allow to sit for a few minutes.
 This will help remove the excess water.
-Remove from towel and place them on a flat surface or hanger and allow to dry over night.
-Be sure to not hang them in the direct sunlight as this will cause fading and discoloration.
+Remove the garment from the towel and place on a flat surface or hanger and allow to dry over night.
+Do not hang garments directly in the sunlight as this may cause fading and discoloration.

 - If there are stains or dirt trapped in the silicone bands, it is advised to treat these areas first.